-Following any kind of assault situation, you may be entitled to pursue damages in respect of physical and psychological injuries, as well as punitive damages designed to deter the aggressor from repeating the offence in future.
-For more information about how we could help you, contact JML Law today on 818-835-5735.
+Following any kind of assault situation, you may be entitled to pursue damages in respect of physical and psychological injuries, as well as punitive damages designed to deter the aggressor from repeating the offense in the future.
+For more information about how we could help you, contact JML Law today on 818-610-8800.

 As briefly mentioned above, assault does not always have to involve physical injuries.
-If your aggressor acted in a manner which was intended to cause you harm, or to intimidate or frighten you, that also qualifies as assault.
+If your aggressor acted in a manner that was intended to cause you to harm or to intimidate or frighten you, that also qualifies as assault.
 When you consult a Woodland Hills attorney to discuss your case, one of the first things we must do is identify whether your injury resulted from assault or battery, according to the following definitions:

-Assault and battery charges can also be brought in relation to other offences, such as rape and sexual assault, robberies, and other violent crimes, including domestic violence.
+Assault and battery charges can also be brought in relation to other offenses, such as rape and sexual assault, robberies, and other violent crimes, including domestic violence.

 There are some scenarios in which unconsented contact cannot result in a charge of either assault or battery, such as:

 This is not an exhaustive list so, to ascertain whether you have a valid Woodland Hills assault injury case, you should speak to an experienced lawyer as soon as possible.

 According to statistics published by the Office of the Attorney General, this is the truth about assault injuries in California:

 If you have been affected by any kind of assault, you deserve the best legal representation.
 To discuss your case with an outstanding Woodland Hills attorney, call JML Law today on 818-610-8800.